 Our mindfulness practice is our greatest tool for boosting our present moment awareness.
 In the domain of personal safety, where things unfold quickly and seconds are often the difference between life and death, how we direct our attention is paramount.
 By being aware, we can detect potentially dangerous situations and avoid them before they are a threat to our safety.
 Mindfulness can also put us more in touch with our thoughts and feelings so that we are better able to deal with stressful situations.

 There are many ways we can work our awareness muscle.
 The first is simply to notice… sounds, smells, sights… when you step outside notice and point out bird song, the direction from which the wind is blowing or anything happening in your environment.

 Play is the best way to get your child’s attention and help them work on their observational/awareness skills.
-To play, when you go into a business, make note of a few things about your environment: the number of workers behind the counter, the clothing and gender of the person sitting next to you, how many entry/exits there are, etc. When you leave and get into the car to head home, ask your kids questions like “How many workers were behind the counter?”
-“Was the person sitting next to us a man or a woman?”
+To play, when you go into a business, make note of a few things about your environment: the number of workers behind the counter, the clothing and age of the person sitting next to you, how many entry/exits there are, etc. When you leave and get into the car to head home, ask your kids questions like “How many workers were behind the counter?”
+“Was the person sitting next to us a teenager or a grown up?”
 “What color was his/her shirt?”
 “How many exits were there?”